Inboxen/Inboxen/README.md

 infrastructure
 ==============

-A place to discuss issues that affect both the front- and back-end
+A place to bring together the project as a whole.

 Also, a repo to make the whole thing easier to deploy :)`